Laurence Bougault: Long-distance adventurer

 As a very young girl, Bougault became passionate about the equestrian world and engaged in long distances travels on horseback.
 It began in 1997 with a trip to Mongolia.
 For her first long-distance endurance trip in 2001, she crossed southeast Africa from Lesotho, through South Africa, and northward to Malawi, a distance of 3300 km, in eight months.
 That trip, with two Basuto ponies known for great stamina and courage, resulted in a written account of the adventure: Under the Eye of African Horses, published in French by Belin in 2003.

 Bougault then began breeding a refined and rare equine, the Akhal-Teke, a Turkmen race horse and prized for its endurance, intelligence, and the distinctive sheen of its coat.
-In 2009, she made in a second long-distance trip on an Akhal-Teke from Isfahan, Iran westward to Turkey, Greece, Italy and finally to Paris, a trip of 6500 km in less than six months.
+In 2009, she made a second long-distance trip on an Akhal-Teke from Isfahan, Iran westward to Turkey, Greece, Italy and finally to Paris, a trip of 6500 km in less than six months.

 She was interviewed near the conclusion of that trek, after she reached Fontainebleau, near Paris.
 I think I fulfilled my mission as an “Amazon of peace” especially in Iran and Turkey where the people I met were surprised to see a Westerner who accepted their rules and who conveyed values that were theirs.
 All this has created strong links between these countries and me.